autocontracts/lightstreams/white-paper.md

 </p>
 <br>

-Lightstreams is made possible through the new generation of Web 3.0 technology built upon blockchain and smart contract technology.
-This includes the award winning Permissioned Blocks peer to peer protocol developed by Autonomous Contracts.

-The disruptive power of the Lightstreams network is that by using a peer to peer file sharing model, the customers themselves provide the infrustructure that enables global scalability.
-For example, using only a laptop, an author can publish a title of an book to the Lightstreams network.
-A customer who purchases the title of the book, downloads a digital copy directly from the author's laptop to their computer.
-When a second customer purchases the book, they download parts of the book from both the author and the first customer's computer.
-The author could disconnect their laptop from the book would continue to keep selling, as a third customer purchasing the book would download parts from the first and second customer and so forth.
-And since the payments are being recorded using blockchain technology, the author can connect at any time and collect their earnings.
+ For example, using only a laptop, an author publishes a title of an ebook to the Lightstreams network.
+A customer who purchases the title, downloads a digital copy directly from the author's laptop to their computer.
+When a second customer purchases the ebook, they download content from both the author and the first customer's computer.
+The author could disconnect their laptop from the network and the ebook would continue to sell, as a third customer would the download content from the first and second customers and so forth.
+Since the payments are executed using blockchain technology, the author can reconnect at any time and collect their earnings.

 <p align="center">
 <img src="/images/peer-to-peer-distribution.png">